ZhengYeah/TraCS/README.md

 The code is organized as follows:
 - `src/` contains the source code for the TraCS mechanisms and other methods.
     - `src/ldp_mechanisms.py` contains the LDP mechanisms used in this paper.
-    - `src/perturbation_tracs.py` contains the implementation of TraCS-D and TraCS-C.
+    - `src/perturbation_tracs.py` contains the implementation of TraCS-D and TraCS-C for each location.
-    - `src/methods.py` wraps the TraCS mechanisms and other methods.
+    - `src/methods.py` wraps the TraCS methods and other methods for a trajectory.
     - `src/utilities.py` contains some utility functions.
-- `tests/` contains the testing code for the TraCS mechanisms and other methods.
+- `tests/` contains the testing code for main classes and methods.
 - `experiments/` contains the code for the experiments in the paper.

 In file `src/ldp_mechanisms.py`, we classify the LDP mechanisms into `PiecewiseMechanism` and `DiscreteMechanism` classes.